What are Line Impedance Stabilization Networks (LISNs)?

 The impedance, phase angle, and insertion loss requirements are provided over a given frequency range at set levels by the associated standard.

-The image to the left show the impedance requirements of both CISPR 16-1-2 and ANSI C63-4 with the data for the Com-Power LI-1100C 50 uH LISN.
+The above graph show the impedance requirements of both CISPR 16-1-2 and ANSI C63-4 with the data for the Com-Power LI-1100C 50 uH LISN.

 Emissions Setup